artsy/artsy.github.io/_posts/2020-03-30-team-working-agreements.md

 already believing and doing.
 For a less cohesive team the agreement is harder to pin down.
 Many opinions will surface, and they may be in conflict with each other.

-While this is indeed challenging, it is also important to note that teams that lack identity value _greatly_ from the team agreement brainstorm.
+While this is indeed challenging, it is also important to note that teams that lack identity benefit _greatly_ from the team agreement brainstorm.
 Provided there is [psychological safety](https://github.com/artsy/README/blob/master/culture/engineering-principles.md#psychological-safety), this is a really great time for the team to learn about what matters to each other, and move toward establishing an